gabriellemeza/bggn213/README.md

-## Welcome to Gabrielle's bioinformatics Portfolio
+# Gabrielle's Bioinformatics Portfolio

-This consists of her classwork for her into to bioinformatics class.
+Welcome to Gabrielle's Bioinformatics Portfolio- this consists of her classwork for her into to bioinformatics class.
 UC San Diego Fall 2021

 ## Contents :